-- the CEO's personal contribution to the development of the Company's business and achievement of the corporate strategy, and - the competitive landscape in the industry and the market.
+- the CEO's personal contribution to the development of the Company's business and achievement of the overall corporate strategy, and - the competitive landscape in the industry and the market.

-In reviewing performance, the Board shall take into consideration historical performance, achievements, and industry and market developments.
+In reviewing performance for purposes of determining the CEO's annual variable compensation, the Board shall take into consideration historical performance, annual results (including financial results and achievements of non-financial goals and targets), and industry and market developments.